PUSHPANJALI021/SRM_COMPANION/README.md

-# SRM Companion
+ SRM Companion

-> Your academic life, organized — attendance tracking, study materials, timetables, and more in one place.
+> Your academic life, organized — attendance tracking, study materials, timetables, and more in one place

 ---

-## What It Does
+ What It Does

 SRM Companion is a student portal built for SRM University students who want to spend less time hunting for information and more time studying.
-It pulls together the things you check daily — attendance, materials, announcements, timetables — into a single, fast interface.
+It pulls together the things you check daily — attendance, materials, announcements, timetables — into a single, fast interface

 ---

-## Core Features
+ Core Features

-### Attendance Tracking
+ Attendance Tracking
 Never get caught off-guard by low attendance again.

 - Live percentage display per course